iendjinn/iendjinn/systems.markdown

 ## Sci Fi

-Designing this has occupied most of my spare brain cycles for the past 3 months.
+Designing this occupied most of my spare brain cycles for the a few months.
 I wanted to get back into playing a sci fi campaign as a few friends wanted to play [Destroyer of Worlds]({% post_url 2024-11-20-Destroyer-of-Worlds %}), however I'd had some reservations about the Alien system during that particular cinematic scenario.
 Cue hours of thinking and tinkering.

 Around this time I'd also heard that Mothership was a pretty slick sci fi horror RPG and decided to check it out, possibly as an option, but also potentially to take some inspiration from.
 This turned out to be a really good move as Mothership's game design is awe inspiring, giving me something to aim for in terms of design for character sheets and rule clarity.